microsoft/Elastic-Silicon-Interconnect/docs/concepts/notes.md

 specifically RTL.
 This involves both the wire-level signaling between modules and how data is arranged on those wires.

-This section is underspecified in this proposal.
-The main things to figure out are how lists and data windows are lowered and presented to RTL modules.
+This section is purposely underspecified in this proposal as it should be an implementation detail which only advanced users need know.
+The main issues discussed here are how lists and data windows are lowered and presented to RTL modules.
 Lowering of fixed-size, default-presentation semantics ports is mostly straight forward, so is not discussed here.

 ### Wire-level signaling